RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 - `http://localhost:3000/tweets`
 - `http://localhost:3000/replies`

-For a specific record, you can provide the relevent ID to the endpoint (showing only 1 example):
+For a specific record, you can provide the relevant ID to the endpoint (showing only 1 example):

 - `http://localhost:3000/users/1`